nopetrides/modding/ValheimMods/Crop_Utils/Thunderstore/README.md

 	- Hex grid does not align with rotation like line tool does.
 I'd like to fix that in future.
 	- In order for hex grid to not cause lag when displaying ghosts, it has to be locked in place while it builds.
 The line tool does not, though perfomance will suffer with very high ranges.
 	- Will cause a bunch of lag when planting very large patterns.
-	- Mod compatability is not guaranteed, but this mod offers a generic solution should should work for most use cases.-
+	- Mod compatibility is not guaranteed, but this mod offers a generic solution should should work for most use cases.-
 	- Ashlands introduces randomized rotation, so using the lines tool changes the orientation after planting a line.
 This is quite annoying and I'd like to address it in future.
 	- Locking the shape with an invalid origin, then looking away may let you place the first plant even if it shows as invalid.
 All other plants should correctly respect the preview, only planting if they are valid.

 # Changelog:

+1.5.0

+The Bog Witch compatibility update

 1.4.2